ForJournalism/fj-javascript/fundamentals/fundamentals.md

   }
 };

 ### What about more complicated finding, sorting and filtering?
-Use http://underscorejs.org/
+Use http://underscorejs.org/ or https://lodash.com/